ngaut/stackvm/plan_example.md

       },
       "output_vars": "latest_tidb_version_info"
     },
-    "execution_objective": "Purpose: Retrieve the latest stable version information of TiDB from the knowledge graph to ensure the plan is based on the most recent and relevant data. \nExpected Output: The output variable 'latest_tidb_version_info' will contain a complex structured object representing the knowledge graph data related to the query (e.g., including entities, relationships, and metadata). \nUsage: Since the data structure is complex, extracting specific information such as the exact version number requires further processing using the 'llm_generate' tool.
-In subsequent steps, 'latest_tidb_version_info' will be processed to extract the precise TiDB version number needed for fetching version-specific features and optimizations."
+    "execution_objective": "Retrieve the latest stable TiDB version information from the knowledge graph. \n\nExpected Output: 'latest_tidb_version_info' contains a complex structured object with entities, relationships, and metadata related to the latest TiDB version.\n\nUsage: Use 'llm_generate' in the next step to extract the specific version number and release date from this complex data."
   },
   {
     "seq_no": 2,